Using DESMOND’s virtual slides for face-to-face groups

 Feedback from DESMOND Educators

-Tiah Windett and Veronica Heard, DESMOND Educators for First Community Health & Care in Crawley, East Surrey, have been using the virtual slides throughout their in-person groups.
+Tiah Windett and Veronica Heard, DESMOND Educators for First Community Health & Care in Crawley, East Surrey, have been using the virtual slides throughout their face-to-face groups.

 Tiah explains: